-- A. The system shall support a closed-loop cut-immune configuration that enables the system's detection and locating capabilities to remain fully operational in the event of a sensor cable cut. - B. The system shall be capable of detecting and locating a sensor cable cut to within the affected zone. - C. In the event of a sensor cable cut, the system shall retain detection and locating capabilities in the portion(s) of the sensor cable that remain connected to the system sensor unit.
+- A. The system shall support a closed-loop cut-immune configuration that enables the system's detection and locating capabilities to remain fully operational in the event of a sensor cable cut. - B. The system shall be capable of detecting and locating a sensor cable cut. - C. The cut location shall be determined and reported with an absolute accuracy of equal to or less than 30 m (100 feet). - D. In the event of a sensor cable cut, the system shall retain detection and locating capabilities in the portion(s) of the sensor cable that remain connected to the system sensor unit.

-2.10 Installation and Configuration Capabilities
+1.16 Installation and Configuration Capabilities

 - A. The system shall have the following characteristics, as a minimum: - 1.
-The sensor cable must be capable of being attached directly to the fence without needing to be put in a conduit. - 2.
-The sensor cable must be capable of being attached to the fence with standard UV-resistant cable ties (plastic or metal). - 3.
-The system shall support the use of non-sensing "lead in" cable as long as the total length of the cable does not exceed 5 km (2.1 miles) - B. The system shall support the following configuration and calibration features: - 1.
+The sensor cable shall be capable of being attached directly to the fence without needing to be put in a conduit. - 2.
+The sensor cable shall be capable of being attached to the fence with standard UV-resistant cable ties (plastic or metal). - 3.
+The system shall support the use of non-sensing, "lead in" cable as long as the total length of cable does not exceed 25 km (15.5 miles) per sensor channel. - B. The system shall support the following configuration and calibration features: - 1.
 A Windows-based graphical user interface (GUI) - 2.
 Configuration and calibration settings shall be capable of being stored in a computer file for record keeping purposes and available for reuse when configuring additional or replacement processors.

-2.11 Networking Capabilities
+1.17 Networking Capabilities

 - A. Network manager tools: The system's network management software shall provide the following tools to facilitate system commissioning and trouble-shooting: - 1.
 System status tool that provides a visual display of the status of all processors in the system - 2.
 System event log tool that provides a searchable log of system events. - B. The system shall support an Ethernet RJ-45 connector as a physical media option for communication with the integrated sensor network. - C. Network management: - 1.
 The system shall include network management software to manage the communications over the sensor network.
-The network management software shall be capable of running on a standard Windows PC as well as on the sensor unit itself and be accessible via Windows Remote Desktop.

-2. The system's network management software shall provide a TCP/IP-based interface for communicating alarm, status, and configuration data to and from security management systems.
+The network management software shall be capable of running on a standard Windows PC as well as on the sensor unit itself and be accessible via Windows Remote Desktop. - 2.
+The system's network management software shall provide a TCP/IP-based interface for communicating alarm, status, and configuration data to and from security management systems.
 The system supplier shall furnish complete documentation of this interface to facilitate integration with security management systems.